What is the MTC?

 Elements of the MTC

-The seminars are also very much formed by the participants; active support is the be-all and end-all for all participants.
-Role plays and scenarios as well as inter-active and participatory methodology have a high value on the seminars.
-Furthermore, experts and external professionals are invited.
+The seminars are moderated by teams of tutors and lead facilitators but are equally formed by the participants themselves: active support is the be-all and end-all for all participants.
+Role plays and scenarios as well as inter-active and participatory methodology have a high value on these events.
+Ocassionally, also experts and external professionals are invited to provide input on a specific topic.

 More details on the main content of the training seminars: